GardensKeukenhofTransport

 We recommend the coach transfer over the KeukenhofBuzz Amsterdam bus – and we’ve tested out both.

-The downside to the KeukenhofBuzz is there can be long queues and if all the seats get taken you may have to stand in a crowded bus for the entire journey – not exactly relaxing after walking around Keukenhof for a few hours!
+The downside to the KeukenhofBuzz public bus is there can be long queues and if all the seats get taken you may have to stand in a crowded bus for the entire journey – not exactly relaxing after walking around Keukenhof for a few hours!

 keukenhof coaches at Amsterdam Noord